-Thymosin beta-4 (Tβ4) is a natural 43-amino-acid protein and one of the body's main regulators of actin, the scaffolding that lets cells move.
-After an injury, platelets and immune cells release Tβ4 to help launch the repair process.
-TB-500 is a synthetic short fragment built around the central actin-binding region of that protein, the part most associated with cell migration and wound healing.
+Thymosin beta-4 (Tβ4) is a natural protein built from 43 amino acids (the building blocks of proteins) and one of the body's main regulators of actin, the internal scaffolding that lets cells move.
+After an injury, platelets and immune cells release Tβ4 to help launch repair.
+TB-500 is a short synthetic fragment, about 7 amino acids long, built around the central actin-binding region of that protein, the part most linked to cell migration and wound healing.

-Mechanistically, that gives it a plausible and attractive profile for tissue repair:
+That mechanism gives it a plausible, attractive profile for tissue repair:

 - Cell migration.
 By regulating actin, it helps the cells that do the healing, such as endothelial cells, keratinocytes, and fibroblasts, move into the injured area.